sachinb4u/git-development-tutorial/GitHub-Forked-Repository-Setup.md

-> Following steps give an overview of how GitHub development process will work.
+> Following steps explain how to setup forked repository for the development

 ### Fork a repository
 * Go to https://github.wdf.sap.corp/OmniChannelBanking/git-demo